hammer147/next-auth-email-mongodb/README.md

-# Passwordless authentication with NextAuth Email and MongoDB
+# Passwordless Authentication in Next.js with NextAuth.js Email and MongoDB

-This Nextjs project written in Typescript demonstrates the use of NextAuth.js v4 for passwordless authentication.
+This Next.js project written in Typescript demonstrates the use of NextAuth.js v4 for passwordless authentication.
 It also shows how to add role-based authorization to protect certain routes via middleware.

 - it stores an encrypted JWT (JWE) in the session cookie